openprovider/Openprovider-WHMCS-domains/README.md

 # Openprovider Domain Sync
 ## Setting up cron task
-In order for the Openprovider plugin for WHMCS to function properly, a cron job needs to be scheduled for the script `<your WHMCS root Directory>/modules/registrars/openprovider/cron/DomainSync.php`.
+In order for the Openprovider plugin for WHMCS to function properly, a cron job needs to be scheduled for the script `<WHMCS directory>/modules/registrars/openprovider/cron/DomainSync.php`.

 This task keeps domain statuses, expiration dates, WPP, and auto renew settings synchronized between Openprovider and WHMCS.
 Domain statuses and expiration dates are led by domain settings on Openprovider, and auto renew settings are led by WHMCS settings.
 This script updates by default 200 domains per execution (the value can be changed in the module configuration), and should be run so that all domains are synchronized within 6 hours.
 For example, if you have 7000 domains in WHMCS with Openprovider, the cron job needs to be run 7000 / 200 = 35 times every six hours, i.e. at least once every 10 minutes.
 (360 minutes / 35 syncs = at most 10.2 minutes/sync)